 Paul: Absolutely.
 Well, let’s dive right and talk about some of the other stuff.
 I’ve reviewed your blog and talked to a bit before in preparation for this, and one of the things that I really liked that you had written about and were talking about, is a lot of tools, essentially online tools that you use or recommend for people to take advantage of.
 What would be some of those that you might want to start bringing up?

 Susan: Sure, I actually, when I started my business I wanted to make sure that I could do everything in the cloud and virtually.
 The company I had worked for previously was a virtual company.
 I am paperless, I have no paper on my desk, so I wanted to make sure that everything stayed out there.
-Also, hey, if I go work somewhere else, my whole just goes with me, right?
+Also, hey, if I go to work somewhere else, my whole self just goes with me, right?
 I just take a computer and I’m there.

 There are a few things I started off with to track my clients and leads.
 I use Highrise for that.
 It’s a CRM.
 It was originally owned by 37Signals and when they chose to focus only on Basecamp it spun off with another group.
 Basecamp’s the parent, but it’s another group, so you still get that great customer service that 37Signal provides.
-I also opened, Basecamp was one of my very first things to jump on to help manage to-do lists, make sure that I had client work managed and that kind of thing.
+I also opened, Basecamp was one of my very first things to jump on to help manage to-do lists, make sure that I had client work managed, and that kind of thing.

 Paul: Yeah, I would agree with you about both of those, which I’ve used in the past particularly Highrise I liked a lot.
 When I first started consulting, one of the things I did, before I actually decided I was going to go do consulting, I took years of contacts I had accrued doing other things and I just kept it into Highrise, pumping it into Highrise.
 Then when I finally said, all right now I need to start seeing if I can actually do this consulting thing, I just pushed out emails to all the contacts I had accrued over time.
 Then I’d get replies, or not, or whatever, and I could track all this stuff in Highrise to see if people, oh yeah, this person might be interested in something.
 Or, I need to follow up with him.
 It proved to be invaluable for keeping track of that, rather than, as people say, I think I’ve even heard you say it when we were talking earlier, using email as your tracking system.